yusuke85/cyf-hotel-react/README.md

 **Instructions:** Within the `<SearchResults />` component or its child components, add an `onClick` handler to each row in the table (hint: on the `<tr>` element).
 When clicked, the row is "selected" and highlighted with a different colour.
 When clicked again, the row is unselected and the coloured highlighting is removed.

-**Hint:** Use a new state variable for each row to record if the row is selected or not, and use this value to set a class to the `className` prop of the row, the className value can contain an usestate and change its value depending on it
+**Hint:** Use a new state variable for each row to record if the row is selected or not, and use this value to set a class to the `className` pr op of the row, the className value can contain an usestate and change its value depending on it

 **Test:** Verify that each row of your table can be highlighted (on and off) independently when being clicked.